elanmed/marks.nvim/README.md

 ```lua
 M.toggle_next_global_mark = function()
 ```
-- If an global mark is set on the current line, delete it
+- If a global mark is set on the current line, delete it
 - Else, set the next available global mark

 #### `refresh_signs`